kfidak13/kfidak13.github.io/Journal3.md

 Increased risk of direction logic errors

-Mechanical alignment issues affecting consistency
+Mechanical alignment issues are affecting consistency

+Refining connections to keep the structure as efficient as possible

 Solving these problems required careful testing, slower movement speeds, and frequent verification of both hardware and software behavior.